Danger Level: 4/5

 Common questions about identification, prevention, and treatment

-I only saw one mouse—is it a problem?
+I only saw one mouse.
+Is it really a problem?

 Do mice come inside during certain times of year?

-While mice can invade year-round, most infestations begin in fall as outdoor temperatures drop.
-Mice seek warmth, food, and water inside structures.
-In Idaho, October through November sees the highest rate of new infestations.
+They can invade year-round, but most Treasure Valley infestations kick off in fall as outdoor temperatures drop.
+Mice push inside looking for warmth, food, and water.
+In Idaho, October and November are our busiest months for new mouse calls.

 Related